paritytech/research/docs/Polkadot/protocols/block-production/Babe.md

 ---

-## 4. Clock Adjustment (Relative Time Algorithm)
+## 4. Clock adjustment (Relative Time Algorithm)

  For the security and completeness of BABE, parties must be aware of the current slot.
 Typically, validators rely on system clocks sinchronized via by the Network Time Protocol (NTP).
 This introduces a trust assumption, and if an NTP server is compromised, BABE's security can no longer be upheld.
 To mitigate such a risk, validators can determine slot timing without relying on NTP.

  Let's assume a partially synchronous network scenario, where any message sent by a validator is delivered within at most $\D$-slots, an unknown parameter.
 Since each party relies on a local clock not sinchronized by any external source such as NTP or GPS, a validator should store the arrival time of the genesis block as $t_0$, which serves as a reference point marking the start of the first slot.
 This starting point varies accross validators.
-Assuming the maximum deviation in the first slot start time between validators is at most $\delta$, each party should divide its timeline into slots and periodically update its local clock according to the following algorithm.
+Assuming the maximum deviation in the first slot's start time between validators is at most $\delta$, each party should divide its timeline into slots and periodically synchronize its local clock using the following algorithm.